How to create villains that make your story memorable.

 Think of a time when someone wronged or hurt you to the point you were devastated beyond repair.
 You didn’t know if you could ever recover, at the time.
 In those dark times, your mind likely took you to some pretty mean thoughts of how you wanted that person to hurt, too.
 You wished or thought of ways karma (or you) could pay them back for the suffering they caused you.
 And you felt justified.

 5) Evil Almighty – Last, make your villain strong and clever.
-They must be as strong as, if not stronger than, your hero.
+They must be as strong, if not stronger, than your hero.
 They must be impossible to beat, or so it seems.
-A clever mastermind constantly devising diabolical tactics to win.
+Your villain should be a clever mastermind constantly devising diabolical tactics in order to win.

 If it is too easy for your hero to beat the villain, the story will feel weak.
 It will feel like a lie.
 And your reader will say, “Big deal.”